• About

 Bonus Website – Korean Beauty Products

-Most of these sellers are in Mainland China so the process is a little longer if you want to send things to HK but it’s generally faster than if you order from Amazon.
+Most of these sellers are in Mainland China, so the process is a little longer if you want to send things to HK.

 Other Korean Beauty Products Online Platforms

-To be completely honest, the platforms and stores on this list are more than enough for me to buy my Korean skincare products in Hong Kong but if you’re looking for more places to shop, you can also check out the following:
+The platforms and stores on this list are more than enough for me to buy my Korean skincare products in Hong Kong, but if you’re looking for more places to shop, you can also check out the following:

 • Wishtrend